wso2-extensions/mi-connector-bigquery/docs/table_data.md

         }
 }
 ```
-Following is a sample request to insert the multiple record.
+Following is a sample request that inserts multiple records.

 ```json
 {